Options Show Rare Polarization in Global Equity Outlook

 Dr. Ashwin Alankar discusses with Bloomberg TV why signals from the options market show a distinct preference for U.S. stocks over emerging market, European and Asian equities, as only the U.S. government talks about fiscal stimulus as a means to offset a global policy shift to tighter monetary conditions.

 Scarlet Fu: Let’s bring in Ash Alankar.
-He is head of Global Asset Allocation and Risk Management at Janus Henderson Investments, and he joins us now from Denver, Colorado.
+He is head of Global Asset Allocation at Janus Henderson Investments, and he joins us now from Denver, Colorado.
 Ash, great to speak with you.
 Talk a little bit here about how trade tensions are playing into what’s already been kind of nervous equity markets, given the sell-off we saw in February.

 Ash Alankar: Sure.
 Good afternoon.
 Well I think the trade tensions and the trade talk is more rhetoric than anything else.
 As you had mentioned earlier on, I think the anxiety over embarking on a trade war had definitely alleviated and mitigated.
 President Trump has made it very clear, a couple of days ago when he mentioned that the tariffs on aluminum, the tariffs on steel, they’re all part of this plan to try to negotiate better, a better NAFTA treaty.
 So whereas the worst fear was to rescind NAFTA, now those worst fears are unlikely to be realized and it’s more about renegotiating NAFTA.
 So the trade war, President Trump and his team, they know a trade war is not a zero sum game, it’s a negative sum game.
 Everyone loses.
 If there’s one part of the world which has a competitive advantage, it’s the benefit for the entire world to have access to that competitive advantage.
 So it’s something that we personally are not too concerned with.